-Research has helped us understand that due to centuries of systemic racism and other pervasive forms of discrimination in housing, employment, criminal justice, child welfare, and education,
+Research has helped us understand that due to centuries of systemic racism and other pervasive forms of discrimination in housing, employment, criminal justice, child welfare, and education, people of color in our country and in Pennsylvania communities are often prevented from accessing permanent, stable, and adequate housing.
+As a result of this "pileup of inequities," students experiencing homelessness are disproportionately children of color, who are then often subject to grave educational deprivations and stigmatized as a result of this status.

-Importantly, the McKinney-Vento Act expressly prohibits school personnel from stigmatizing students who are experiencing homelessness.32 To fulfill this requirement, students experiencing homelessness should be referred to as "McKinney-Vento eligible" to avoid potential stigmatization or disclosure of confidential information about housing status to peers.
+Importantly, the McKinney-Vento Act expressly prohibits school personnel from stigmatizing students who are experiencing homelessness.
+To fulfill this requirement, students experiencing homelessness should be referred to as "McKinney-Vento eligible" to avoid potential stigmatization or disclosure of confidential information about housing status to peers.